inpho/inphobox/README.md

     "teachers" fields.
 Link to these entries in InPhO.
 *   Read the thinker ID from the URL hash parameter (e.g., "index.html#3724") or query string (more advanced; e.g., "index.html?id=3724").
-Use this ID to render any thinker dynamically (3345 is a good ID to test).
+Use this ID to render any thinker dynamically (3345 is a good test).
 *   Create a failure callback function for the `jQuery.get()` or `jQuery.getJSON()` call that displays a message when there is an API error.
 *   Query the API by name using the list interface, then query the first result